Frequently Asked Questions

 What is the compensation?

-How will the Resident Assistant position affect my financial aid?
+How will the Resident Assistant or Community Manager position affect my financial

-The Resident Assistant position may affect your financial aid or scholarship award.
+The Resident Assistant or Community Manager position may affect your financial aid or scholarship award.
 However, to determine how that will affect your individual circumstances, please contact the Financial Aid Office at 813-974-4700.

 What does the interview process entail?